aldoso/my-webstarter-kit/README.md

 -console run npm install (all packages from package.json)

 RUN
--console run "npm start" to start the server and compile SASS files into /dist/index.css -console run 'webpack' to bundle all js files from 'scripts' into one file: bundle.js and all .sass files in the browser
+-console run "npm start" to start the server and compile SASS files into /dist/index.css and js files into one single bundle.js